May 4, 2016

 My results in South Africa in April were good and maintained my standing, though I still feel I could have beaten Jordanne Whiley in our South Africa Open quarter-final.

 I had set points in both sets but she edged me 7-6(8) and 7-6(7) and fair play to her for coming through.
-I was absolutely gutted for a while.
-But I know what I’ve got to work on!
+I know what I’ve got to work on!

-What really secured my ticket to Roland Garros was the way I played before that, in America.
+What secured my ticket to Roland Garros was the way I played in America.
 I beat the world number three, Aniek Van Koot in Pensacola and reached the final there.

-If the matches hadn’t been so closely packed together due to bad weather, I honestly think I could have gone one better in the tournament.
+If the matches hadn’t been so closely packed together due to bad weather, I honestly think I could have gone one better.
 As it was, I lost the final 2-6, 5-7 to the Dutch world number six, Marjolein Buis.

 But again it meant little more than an hour’s break before the semi-final, and this time Van Kroot beat me 7-6, 6-1, as I felt I just ran out of steam.

-Nevertheless, I was really pleased with my form in the USA and overall my game has never felt stronger.
+Nevertheless, I was happy with my form in the USA and overall my game has never felt stronger.

 I’m not just going to Paris to make up the numbers.
 I’ve never felt so confident in my game, so why shouldn’t I be able to challenge for the title itself?